Example overview visualization of Dragon1 IT Architecture Principles.

 Principles are small chunks or pieces of knowledge.

 Principles explain how things are structured, grouped, and connected.
-Else they are not principles.
+Else, they are not principles.

-A principle statement always should mention an inevitable consequence.
+A principle statement should always mention an inevitable consequence.

 Everything in the IT environment has to be (made) compliant with the principles, or else the principles are not workable for your environment.